 I’m now an “empty-nester.”
 My husband, who is originally from Thailand, and I, live in the home that we built ourselves in Kaneohe, Hawaii, on Oahu, where I’ve lived since 1980.
 We occasionally take in foreign exchange students for short-term stays.
 So far, we’ve had students from Japan, Thailand, Tajikistan, China, Russia and Ukraine.
 Of course, we’re happy to have relatives and houseguests make their way through.

-We attend Calvary Chapel Kaneohe.
+We attend First Assembly of God, Windward.
 I’m originally from Enfield, Connecticut, and graduated from the University of Massachusetts, Amherst.
 And while Hawaii is a wonderful place to live, I enjoy traveling to new places, especially foreign countries.
 It doesn’t happen often enough, though.

 What About You?